Bitcoin is in recovery mode today.

 In this way, the sharp recovery seen today has been accompanied by an equally sharp pullback for bitcoin cash, which rose more than 30 percent last week, and briefly overtook ethereum as the number two cryptocurrency by total value over the weekend.

 Still, it is too early to say that bitcoin prices have found a bottom.

-As discussed yesterday, the price chart analysis shows the current pullback could find a bottom around $5,000 levels.
+, the price chart analysis shows the current pullback could find a bottom around $5,000 levels.
 The latest chart shows the prices have moved above the key trendline hurdle, but continued gains are less than certain.